 Sharing your feed

-Once you’ve set up a Blog Page for podcasting, submit your podcast’s RSS feed to Apple Podcasts so listeners can discover your show and download new episodes automatically by subscribing.
+After you’ve set up a Blog Page for podcasting, submit your podcast’s RSS feed to Apple Podcasts so listeners can discover your show and download new episodes automatically by subscribing.
 Apple Podcasts is the most popular service, and Squarespace automatically formats feeds using the podcasting standards set by Apple Podcasts.

 You can help visitors find your RSS feed with the RSS Block.